Why It’s Important to Understand Difference between Assessment and Analysis

-- The issue is investigated with various tools such as bowtie, fishbone diagrams, custom investigatory processes, etc.;
+- The issue is investigated with various risk management tools such as bowtie, fishbone diagrams, custom investigatory processes, etc.;

-- Investigation findings inform what classifications are made;
+- Investigation findings inform which classifications adequately describe the underlying issue;

 - Based on classifications and other analysis data, a risk matrix is used to assign a valuation of likelihood/severity to the issue; and